coreinfrastructure/best-practices-badge/doc/INSTALL.md

 ### Installing the project environment

-For development we currently fix the version of Ruby at exactly 2.3.1.
+For development we fix the version of Ruby at the version specified in `.ruby-version`.
+Please check that file and use that version in the steps below.
 We also need to install a number of gems (including the ones in Rails);
 we will install the versions specified in Gemfile.lock.
 We will do completely separate per-project Gem installs,